>> PUBLISHED ON SEPTEMBER 10, 2019

 This worked fine all until april 2015, when we started receiving royalty reports that did not reflect the actual number of views we could count on Vevo.com.
-Of course, it did reflect the amount Vevo was supposed to pay out and it was significantly smaller than it should have been.
+Of course, it did affect the amount Vevo was supposed to pay out and it was significantly smaller than it should have been.

 - How did our clients earn from Vevo?